theo2612/NewObsidian/Podcast/USB our guest/Ep ideas.md

+### New Episode
+- How I got hacked/phished
+- Talking to people for 5-10min
-New Podcast - How I got hacked - Trying to take the stigma out of it, you are not dumb
+-  Trying to take the stigma out of it, you are not dumb

+### New episode
+- ALPHV ransomware group's BFF the SEC

 New Twitch - Watch me get hacked - live stream of how to get hacked to teach how to avoid getting hacked - f